open-cli-tools/concurrently/README.md

 Help:

 ```
 concurrently [options] <command ...>

 General
   -m, --max-processes          How many processes should run at once.
-                        New processes only spawn after all restart tries of a
+                               New processes only spawn after all restart tries
-                        process.                                        [number]
+                               of a process.                            [number]
-  -n, --names           List of custom names to be used in prefix template.
+  -n, --names                  List of custom names to be used in prefix
+                               template.
                                Example names: "main,browser,server"     [string]
       --name-separator         The character to split <names> on.
 Example usage:
-                        concurrently -n "styles|scripts|server" --name-separator
+                               concurrently -n "styles|scripts|server"
-                        "|"                                       [default: ","]
+                               --name-separator "|"               [default: ","]
+  -s, --success                Return exit code of zero or one based on the
+                               success or failure of the "first" child to
+                               terminate, the "last child", or succeed only if
+                               "all" child processes succeed.
+                              [choices: "first", "last", "all"] [default: "all"]
   -r, --raw                    Output only raw output of processes, disables
                                prettifying and concurrently coloring.  [boolean]
-  -s, --success         Return exit code of zero or one based on the success or
-                        failure of the "first" child to terminate, the "last
-                        child", or succeed only if "all" child processes
-                        succeed.
-                              [choices: "first", "last", "all"] [default: "all"]
-      --no-color        Disables colors from logging                   [boolean]
+      --no-color               Disables colors from logging.           [boolean]
-      --hide            Comma-separated list of processes to hide the output.
+      --hide                   Comma-separated list of processes to hide the
+                               output.
-                        The processes can be identified by their name or index.
+                               The processes can be identified by their name or
-                                                          [string] [default: ""]
+                               index.                     [string] [default: ""]
   -g, --group                  Order the output as if the commands were run
                                sequentially.                           [boolean]
-      --timings         Show timing information for all processes
+      --timings                Show timing information for all processes.
                                                       [boolean] [default: false]
+  -P, --passthrough-arguments  Passthrough additional arguments to commands
+                               (accessible via placeholders) instead of treating
+                               them as commands.      [boolean] [default: false]

 Prefix styling
   -p, --prefix            Prefix used in logging for each process.